 The fact that the costs of getting it into production were estimated to be in the order of £130 million also did not endear the car to Barber.
 The result of this further analysis of the ADO74 meant that financially-focused Barber would lobby hard to get the project stopped before costs got out of hand.
 His reasoned argument was that he wanted BLMC to replace the Mini directly and, because it was still selling in large numbers, the company had more urgent priorities.

 Barber made no secret of the fact that he felt that the future of British Leyland lay further upmarket and so he made the decision to scrap ADO74 and only look to replace the Mini once the company had devised their plan of action further up the range.
-It is worth noting that Barber made this decision on the eve of the October War and the ensuing fuel crisis.
+It is worth noting that Barber made this decision on the eve of the October War and the ensuing Energy Crisis.

 From 1974 to ’78: a process of simplification